Posture, alignment, and angles: Striking the right pose

 - abdominal muscles pulled in

 - body weight evenly distributed on both feet.

 A neutral spine takes into account the slight natural curves of the spine—it’s not flexed or arched to overemphasize the curve of the lower back.
-One way to find neutral is to tip your pelvis forward as far as is comfortable, then tip it backward as far as is comfortable.
-The spot approximately in the middle should be neutral.
+One way to find neutral is to tip your pelvis forward as far as is comfortable (lifting your tailbone up), then tip it backward (tucking your tailbone under) as far as is comfortable.
+The spot approximately in the middle is neutral.
 If you’re not used to standing or sitting up straight, it may take a while for this to feel natural.

 Neutral alignment means keeping your body in a straight line from head to toe except for the slight natural curves of the spine.

 Get the angle